2016 New York Jets season: Week 1: vs. Cincinnati Bengals

 The Jets held a 22–20 lead going into the final minute, but Mike Nugent kicked the game-winning field goal for the Bengals with 54 seconds remaining.
 With the loss, the Jets started 0–1.

-This was also their first home loss to the Bengals since 1981.
+The loss ended the Jets' nine-game home winning streak against the Bengals, losing to them at home for the first time since the 1981 season.

 Week 2: at Buffalo Bills

 The Jets broke their five-game losing streak against the Bills as well as their losing streak on Thursday Night Football.
 The win was also the 400th career win in the franchise's history.

 Week 3: at Kansas City Chiefs

 Ryan Fitzpatrick threw a season high six interceptions in the loss.
 The Jets turned the ball over eight times as a team total.
 This was the first time the Jets turned it over 6+ times since 1976 against the Bengals.